 Key age and stage consultations

-Until further notice, consultations will take place electronically or over the phone.
+Until further notice, all key age and stage consultations will take place electronically or over the phone unless:

 If you have an existing appointment, the nurse will telephone you at the time of your scheduled appointment.